 - (a) any person under the age of 15 years; - (b) any female during the period commencing four weeks prior to the expected date of her confinement and ending eight after the date of her confinement.
-(The employer may require the employee to provide a doctor's certificate); and - (c) an alien without a valid work permit; and - (d) a child in employment- - (i) that is inappropriate for a person of that age; - (ii) that places at risk the child's well-being, education, physical or mental health, or spiritual, moral or social development.
+(The employer may require the employee to provide a doctor's certificate); and - (c) a non South African Citizen without a work permit; should the council be notified that an employer is found to be in contravention of this sub-clause, the council must refer the matter to the relevant authorities. and

+- (d) a child in employment- - (i) that is inappropriate for a person of that age; - (ii) that places at risk the child's well-being, education, physical or mental health, or spiritual, moral or social development.